ParaCoToUl/noarr-pipelines/docs/scheduler.md

 }
 ```

-You can see that the example uses internal API methods.
+We can see that the example uses internal API methods.
 The logic regarding callback handling is in reality more complicated than shown in the example.
 It requires locks, since the callback may be called by any thread.
 But the basic idea is to synchronize the asynchronous operation.

 The primary feature of the debugging scheduler is the ability to print a log.
-You can construct the scheduler with an output stream:
+We can construct the scheduler with an output stream:

 ```cpp
 auto scheduler = DebuggingScheduler(std::cout);